Livestock identification and ordering NLIS tags

 Tagging requirements

-- All sheep and non-exempt goats introduced from interstate and born after 1 January 2019 must be electronically tagged with a pink post-breeder tag before being dispatched from a Victorian property, unless it is already tagged with an electronic NLIS (Sheep and Goat) tag.
+All sheep and non-exempt goats introduced from interstate must be tagged with an electronic NLIS (sheep) pink post-breeder tag before being dispatched from a Victorian property, unless they are already tagged with an electronic NLIS (sheep) tag.

-See NLIS Sheep and goats for more information about NLIS (Sheep and goats) tags.
+See Owning, keeping and moving sheep and goats for more information about NLIS (sheep and goats) tags.

 NLIS (Pigs) tags and tattoos